Valley Boulevard

-Valley Boulevard is a street in Southern California, running east from Los Angeles to Pomona, where it becomes Holt Boulevard, and a continuation from Fontana to Colton.
+Valley Boulevard is a street in Southern California, running east from Los Angeles to Pomona, where it becomes Holt Avenue, and a continuation from Fontana to Colton.
 It generally parallels Interstate 10 (I-10) and State Route 60 (CA 60), and is the original alignment of U.S. Route 60 (US 60).
 The present north end of I-710 is at Valley Boulevard in Los Angeles, just west of Alhambra.

 Route description

 The road begins northeast of downtown Los Angeles at the intersection of North Main Street and North Mission Road, passing through the University Hills district at the northernmost edge of the Cal State LA campus and then through Alhambra.
 It ends at the interchange with CA 71 in Pomona, continuing east through Pomona as Holt Avenue and entering Montclair as Holt Boulevard.
 Portions of the boulevard are also part of El Camino Real.

 After Holt Boulevard passes through Ontario, it merges with I-10; a few miles eastward from there, another piece of Valley Boulevard splits from I-10 in Fontana, running through Rialto to I-10 in eastern Colton.
 When the old alignment next splits, in San Bernardino, it is known as Redlands Boulevard.

+For most of its length, Valley Boulevard runs parallel to the Union Pacific (formerly Southern Pacific) Railroad.